Cheryl Wing-Zi Wong is a New York-based artist working at the boundary of art and architecture.

 EIGHTEEN.
 Group exhibition.
 Usagi Gallery, New York, NY.

 FORIS, FORAS, FORUM.
-Installation.
+Group exhibition.
 Los Angeles Center for Digital Art, Los Angeles, CA

 INGLEWOOD URBANSTAGE: Construction as Performance.
 Public Art Commission.
 Los Angeles, CA